elonganrochester/ADATscan/README.md

 4) tailored for flybase
 5) tailored for sgd

 Notation in these databases are idiosyncratic, hence serarate versions.
 When using the generalized version, it is VERY important that redundent orfs (for example isoforms) are excluded.
 The background model will be calculated incorrectly if isoforms are retained.
+The generalized version also requires the user to input the codons of interest.

 The example folder contains a word document that walks through downloading and running ADATscan.
 The scripts folder contains a